andrew henderson menu

 The Belgian business visa is difficult to obtain but highly desirable.

-The heart of the European Union, Belgium is a country where you can incorporate a business and obtain residence and an eventual passport quite easily.
+At the heart of the European Union sits Belgium a country where you can incorporate a business and obtain residence and an eventual passport quite easily.

 However, you should be aware that Belgium’s business visa is only an option if you genuinely want to set up and run a company there.
 In other words, putting a couple of hundred euros in a bank account there and forgetting all about it won’t cut it.

-What will be expected of you?
-Starting a real Belgian company with a thought-out business plan.
+The expectation is to establish a legitimate Belgian company with a comprehensive business plan.
 Your business plan will also need to undergo a stringent approval process.

 It’s not easy, and foreign investors get rejected all the time.
 That’s because this is a highly desirable EU country, and they can afford to get picky about the people they let in.